340B Savings Mean More Needed Services and Improved Patient Outcomes

 340B Hospitals Serve More Medicaid and Other Low-Income Patients

-340B DSH hospitals provide more than two thirds of uncompensated and unreimbursed care in the United States.
-That’s translates to $41.6 billion in uncompensated care.
+340B DSH hospitals provide more than two-thirds of uncompensated and unreimbursed care in the United States.
+This translates to $41.6 billion in uncompensated care.

 340B DSH hospitals provide more than three-quarters of Medicaid hospital services while representing less than half of hospitals